RekhaChandrasekaran/Seattle_AirBNB/README.md

-# How to get most value out of your rent out property in Seattle?
+# How to get the most value out of your rent-out property in Seattle?

 Understand lodging services in Seattle using Airbnb data